alexwlchan/alexwlchan.net/src/_drafts/listing-deleted-secrets.md

 > For instance, additional operation parameters might be added here which don't represent the actual service api.

 Like everything else around AWS service models, the documentation is pretty sparse, but it was the final clue I needed.
-By looking at examples of extras for other service models, I was able to write an extra that describes the undocumented parameter:
+By looking at examples of extras for other service models, I was able to write a Secrets Manager extra that describes the undocumented parameter:

 ```
 {